Tristan22400/IAMC_format/README.md

 - Put the file that you want to translate in the folder File_To_Convert create it if it does not exist.
 - Execute the translation.py file to translate your file by writing the following command line in the terminal : python translation.py
 If you want to create an automatic report of the scenario. you can run the following command: python translation.py --arguments report.

-The translation.py file will create two files
+The execution of translation.py file will create three files at least:
+- The file of the translated variable with the data called scenario_name_converted.csv
+- The variable_name_change_dict.txt which are giving you a dictionary which associated all the variable in Wiliam that are not translated with their translation if they are in the Variable_IAMC.xlsx otherwise it shows the name in Wiliam.
+It corresponds to only variables not translated and not the subscript added.
+- The new_variable_name_dict.txt which are giving you a dictionary which associated all the variables gather with the subscripts to the variable's name of Wiliam gather with the subscripts translated to IAMC_format.
+The names of Wiliam's variable are not translated.

+If you want to translate the names of variables in Wiliam, you can change it manually or you can change automacally with the variable_name_change_dict.txt by running the following command line. python translation_helpers.py

-- If you want to convert other file, follow the previous instructions for each file.
+If you want to convert other file, follow the previous instructions for each file.
 Add the file to folder File_To_Convert and follow the previous step.
-- Once, you have translated on the file you want, you can run the merge_csv file with the same command line to merge all files that are in the Folder File_Converted with the command line: python Merge_csv.py

 UPDATE and CHECK of the different dictionaries.